 All left is to set the position, we are going set the position of servo by using “Sg90.write(30);”, by this command the servo hand moves 30 degrees, so that’s it.
 After that whenever we need to change the position of servo we need to call the command ”Sg90.write(needed_position_ angle);”.
 In this circuit we will have two buttons one button increases the position of servo and the other is for decreasing the position of servo.

-The Servo motor control with Arduino Uno is explained in step by step of C code given below.
+The Arduino Servo Motor control tutorial is explained in step by step of C code given below.

 volatile int i=0;//initializing a integer for incrementing and decrementing duty ratio.